IRL2/nanover-docs/source/concepts/applications.rst

 If the FrameData uses any key starting with ``particle.``, it must set the key ``particle.count`` in the value map.
-The value of ``particle.count`` is the number of particles in the frame, it must match the length of the arrays.
+The value of ``particle.count`` is the number of particles in the frame, and must match the length of the arrays.

 Residues
 ^^^^^^^^